Department for Education – Procurement at DfE

 Data handling and security

 If you handle data, you must make sure that you comply with our departmental security procedures.
-There are different schedules you must follow based on the amount of data you manage:
+Read our data handling security clauses (PDF, 218KB, 13 pages) for more information.

 Standard terms and conditions for DfE contracts